AnarchoBooleanism/certbot-dns-namecheap/README.md

-Fork of knoxell/certbot-dns-namecheap (itself a fork), to auto-build a Docker image that can be downloaded
+Fork of knoxell/certbot-dns-namecheap (itself a fork), to auto-build a Docker image that can be downloaded (everything below is unmodified from upstream)

 Not affiliated